Laurie Brown is a skilled speaker, trainer, facilitator, and coach with a passion for helping people improve their communication skills.

 Laurie studied communication at Eastern Michigan University.

-She is Certified Speaking Professional (CSP), a designation awarded by The National Speakers Association.
+She is a Certified Speaking Professional (CSP), a designation awarded by The National Speakers Association.

 She is also a Gitomer Certified Speaker, Training for the Back of Room (TBR) Certified Trainer, and certified DISC administrator.